VertexF/ObsidianNotes/Vaulty/6 - Main Notes/Buffer alignment requirement.md

 Tags: [[vulkan]] [[vulkan buffer]] [[vulkan shaders]]
 # Buffer alignment requirement

 Buffers in shaders need to be aligned with the C++ counter parts or the data gets corrupted on the shader.
-The basic idea is that the SPIRV add padding to the buffers to make things run faster on the GPU and this padding can mis-align things when the descriptor set tries to update the shader.
+The basic idea is that the SPIRV add padding to the buffers to make things run faster on the GPU and this padding can misaligned things when the descriptor set tries to update the shader.

 There are different rules to this depending on what alignment you're using.
 I've used **std140** in the past, which makes it so it follows a consistent rule.